NattyNarwhal/vmwmouse/README.md

 Wish you could just move the cursor in and out like a modern OS (one with USB tablet support or VMware Tools drivers), with no Ctrl+Alt dancing?

+Or want to control your cursor *at all* under the ESXi web UI?
+(It doesn't do relative input.)

 With this driver, now you can.
 It implements the interface that VMware uses (the [backdoor][1]), replacing the existing PS/2 mouse driver.